stephenlepisto/designpatternexamples/docs/handlerchain.md

 in the HandlerChain collection and can interact with that collection.

-ButtonDown messages are pushed in by the user of the HandlerChain class, selecting and deselecting windows (based on a position associated with the ButtonDown message).
+ButtonDown messages are pushed in by the user of the HandlerChain class, selecting and deselecting windows based on a position associated with the ButtonDown message.

 A ButtonUp message is pushed in by the user of the HandlerChain class.
 In a window that is selected, the message causes an action to be taken, although